todogroup/todogroup.org/content/en/guides/management-tools.md

 [Artifactory](https://www.jfrog.com/artifactory/) – Artifactory is a repository manager from JFrog which supports software packages created in any code language.
 It integrates with all major DevOps and continuous integration and continuous deployment tools.
 Artifactory is available as a commercial or as an open source tool.

-[Bintray](https://bintray.com/) – A commercial archiving tool from JFrog that allows companies to publish their code release archives to maintain storage for older and larger files.

 [Docker Hub](https://hub.docker.com/) – A cloud-based registry service which allows users to link to code repositories and build and test their images.
-It also stores manually-pushed images and links to [Docker Cloud](https://docs.docker.com/docker-cloud/) so users can deploy images to project hosts.
 Docker Hub is a centralized resource for container image discovery, distribution and change management, collaboration and workflow automation throughout the development pipeline.

-[github-release](https://github.com/aktau/github-release) – The open source, built in functionality part of GitHub which lets users [package and edit releases](https://help.github.com/articles/about-releases/) of projects on GitHub so they are available for use by other community members.
+[github-release](https://github.com/github-release/github-release) – The open source, built in functionality part of GitHub which lets users [package and edit releases](https://help.github.com/articles/about-releases/) of projects on GitHub so they are available for use by other community members.

 ## Tools for tracking project health